nhoffman/argparse-bash/README.rst

 Python 2.6+ or 3.2+ is required.
 See https://docs.python.org/2.7/library/argparse.html for a description of the python module.
-Note that some of the Python module's features (eg, nargs='+', boolean values) aren't going to work well (or at all) in this simplistic implementation.
+Note that some of the Python module's features (eg, boolean values) aren't going to work as expected (or at all) in this simplistic implementation.

 Installation